Senior Lecturer (Physics and Astronomy)

 Since August 2015 I am a member of the Committee of the Institute of Physics in Scotland.

-I have created a new Café Scientifique in Glasgow, which has the particularity of being held entirely in French.
+I have created a new Café Scientifique, which has the particularity of being held entirely in French.
+Events take place either in Glasgow or in Edinburgh.
 It’s fun, it’s informative, so feel free to like us and say “salut”!

 I am also happy to give talks for audiences at various levels (including schools) on a variety of topics in solar physics in particular and astronomy in general.
 I will even do them in English!